marcelofern/marcelofern.github.io/notes/embedded_development/arduino/memory_layout.md

 do so byte per byte.
 This dual-address scheme might be confusing at first, but makes sense over time.

+### bootloader

+On the arduino, the lowest flash addresses are reserved for the bootloader.
+The bootloader is the code that looks at the flash for the Arduino sketch that needs to run.
+This happens every time the Arduino board is reset, and it comes configured from factory if you buy an arduino board (or equivalent).

+Usually the bootloader will wait a bit for an incoming Serial/UART connection.
+If this connection comes, it expects it to be code that needs to be stored in the flash (this is the sketch).

+However, if no incoming Serial/UART connection shows up, it loads the program that already exists in the flash.

+The bootloader can't be reprogrammed as a regular sketch.
+Usually the bootloader code is small (512 bytes approx on Arduino).

 ### .data and .bss in the RAM